StellLegend/dogCatMouse/README.md

 git merge <B> : add change from A to B git branch -D <A> : delete branch A from workspace

-git reset --soft : redo change to staging area git reset --mixed : redo change to work directory
+git reset --soft : undo change to staging area git reset --mixed : undo change to work directory
 <!-- -------- -->
 working directory : file don't  modified staging are : file has modified